 Incident DetailsCause of Death:

-Marshal Abraham Conrad was stabbed after responding to a fire in the town saloon.
+Town Marshal Abraham Conrad was stabbed while at a fire at Conley's saloon.

 The effect that Marshal Conrad's murder had on the town, in large part, led the town to dissolve its existence in 1896, less than four years after its incorporation.

-Marshal Conrad was Eugene's first town marshal and was survived by his wife and five children.
+Town Marshal Conrad was Eugene's first marshal, having been elected less than a month earlier.
+He was survived by his wife and five children.